 Here’s the first chord progression from the video:

-And here's the third chord progression, a G minor blues (starts at 14:15 in the video):
+And here is the third chord progression, a G minor blues (starts at 14:15 in the video):

-And here are the tabs for the ending (see video at 19:14) :
+Here are the guitar tabs for the ending (see video at 19:14):

 This lesson is a short introduction to La Pompe, to learn how to play gypsy rhythm guitar step-by-step, click below: